Melisaysnuh/Word-Web/README.md

  Word Web is a free daily word game where the goal is to find anagrams for a group of seven letters.

  *How to play:*
 Find English words with at least 4 letters that are anagrams.
-Each day will have at least 1 pangram, or word with all seven letters.
+Each day will have at least 1 isogram, or word with all seven letters.
 All words in the list must have the center letter.

 *Scoring*
 Four-letter words are worth one point each, five-or-more-letter words are worth one point per letter.
-Any pangram is worth its letters + seven bonus points.
+Any isogram is worth its letters + seven bonus points.